-G Fuel Powder has only 25 calories, 0g of sugar, 150mg of caffeine, with other beneficial ingredients that include the B Vitamin complex, Niacin, and Sodium.
+G Fuel Powder has only 25 calories, 0g of sugar, and 150mg of caffeine, with other beneficial ingredients that include the B Vitamin complex, Niacin, and Sodium.
 G Fuel’s formula is designed to aid in boosting your energy and aiding in post-workout recovery.

 But before you go all in and stock up on tubs, let’s take a closer look at the breakdown of G Fuel Powder to understand how it impacts your health.

 Read on for a comprehensive dive into what G Fuel Powder is – from its nutritional info to overall benefits.

 G Fuel Powder Nutrition Label

 How Many Calories Are In G Fuel Powder?